Reflector was a study commissioned by 'Circular Art Lab Limburg' and resulted in the village imagination plan 'Residence park Belfeld a/d Maas'.

 "'Circular Art Lab Limburg' (CALL) presents social issues through open calls to committed makers and thinkers.
 They are invited to identify opportunities, make new connections and other scenarios imaginable.
 CALL # 2 focuses on strengthening neighborhoods.

 Forecasts show that the number of households in Venlo will decrease from about 2028 onwards.
 In addition, the household composition is changing.
 There is an increasing need for housing for one person.

 The housing stock can only be changed slowly, which means that we need to take action quickly in order to prepare the city for the changing demand.
 If we do not do that, then places will arise in the city where houses turn out to be unsaleable, resulting in vacancies and financial problems for homeowners." (source)

-REFLECTOR follows the concept behind #theorganisation and wants to make knowledge and resources available from the market to develop alternatives in the service of society as a whole.
-The success rate depends to a great extent on the enthusiasm with which various 'shareholders' receive these ideas and want to make the results visible.
+'REFLECTOR' follows the concept behind #theorganisation and wants to make knowledge and resources available from the market in order to develop alternatives for society as a whole.
+Its success rate depends to a great extent on the enthusiasm with which various 'shareholders' want to visualize the results.